 What a Personal Representative Needs to Provide

-Getting access to a deceased person's emails, text messages, or direct messages is not automatic.
-Arizona law sets out a specific list of documents the personal representative must give the platform before the platform is required to disclose the content of electronic communications.
+Getting access to a deceased person's emails, texts, or direct messages is not automatic.
+The law sets out a specific list of documents the personal representative must give the platform.

 If a deceased user consented or a court directs disclosure of the contents of electronic communications of the user, the custodian shall disclose to the personal representative of the estate of the user the content of an electronic communication sent or received by the user if the representative gives the custodian all of the following: 1.
 A written request for disclosure in physical or electronic form.
 2. A certified copy of the death certificate of the user.
 3. A certified copy of the letters testamentary, a small-estate affidavit or a court order.